Olympus E-M1 vs Pentax K-3 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the E-M1 and the K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the E-M1 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II, while the K-3 II was followed by the Pentax K-3 III.
+Both the E-M1 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The E-M1 was replaced by the Olympus E-M1 II, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-M1 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Is the Olympus E-M1 better than the Pentax K-3 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.